BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 You can find the specific PhaseIndex associated with that dialogue node via that UUID as well!
 That same UUID will link to a MapKey and associated MapValue number in the TimelinePhases section further down in the file.
 That MapValue number is linked to the PhaseIndex for the elements in the EffectComponents section.
 The PhaseIndex number will group together all related effect components for that dialogue node!
 These components will be the bulk of what you’ll edit for your own dialogue mods.

 Another thing to note is that the Phases section is in sequential order, and that order corresponds directly to the MapValue and PhaseIndex for the dialogue node!
-The timeline also starts counting the phases from 0 (which is how most animation/video program timelines handle things as well).
+The timeline  starts counting the phases from 0 (which is how most animation/video program timelines handle things as well).

 Phase 0 is placed at the top of the timeline, and is not given a PhaseIndex number, because it's unnecessary with it at the start of the timeline.
-This also means that the second listed phase will be PhaseIndex “1”, the third listed phase will be PhaseIndex “2,” and so on.
+This  means that the second listed phase will be PhaseIndex “1”, the third listed phase will be PhaseIndex “2,” and so on.
 You can mess things up by changing this order!

 When adding things to the timeline, I highly recommend adding everything to the end of each section in the file.
 This will keep your phase order consistent, and prevent you from having to update the entire timeline at once.

-You can also prevent dialogue from functioning by skipping PhaseIndex numbers!
+You can  prevent dialogue from functioning by skipping PhaseIndex numbers!
 Make sure you don't have any gaps in your PhaseIndex numbering as well.

 Keep both of those things in mind and you should be good!
-(And also save yourself just, a ton of work.)
+(And  save yourself just, a ton of work.)

 ####
 TimelineSpeakers: